 We use 3D spectral-domain OCT to create detailed maps of your retina.
 This helps our specialists identify "Macular Edema" (swelling) at its earliest stages, often before you notice any blurriness.

 This important diagnostic test involves injecting a special dye into the bloodstream to highlight retinal circulation.
-As the dye moves through the eye, high-speed digital cameras capture images showing leaking vessels, areas lacking oxygen.
+As the dye moves through the eye, high-speed digital cameras capture images showing leaking vessels, areas lacking oxygen, and the early growth of harmful new blood vessels.

 Regular cameras capture only a small part of the retina.
 Our advanced widefield imaging can capture up to 200 degrees of the retinal surface in a single shot.
 This is vital for diabetic patients, as early signs of retinopathy often appear in the far periphery, which can be missed during a standard eye exam.